RedisLabs/redislabs-docs/content/rc/api/how-to/update-databases.md

 }
 ```

-* The folllowing update database JSON request will remove one of the two source databases:
+- You can use this JSON request to remove one of the two source databases:

 ```json
 {